DreamerDeLy/HTML-To-Cpp-Py/readme.md

 Script for minify and convert HTML/CSS/JS files to C++ variables.
 For example, to create a web interface in Arduino / ESP8266 / ES32 projects.

-Can work offline using python libs (Have to be installed by `pip install`):
+Can work offline using python libs (have to be installed by `pip install`):
 * css_html_js_minify
 * htmlmin